NREL/BEEAM/FMU/flexlab_demo/README.md

 ### /4_modelica

-Contains the Modelica models for the AC and DC experiments.
+Contains the Modelica models for the AC and DC experiments:

+- **flexlab_ac.mo**: Modelica model of the AC distribution configuration, with embedded FMU
+- **flexlab_dc.mo**: Modelica model of the DC distribution configuration, with embedded FMU

 ### /5_notebooks

-This directory contains Jupyter Notebooks to plot measured data and calculate and plot the validation results.
+Contains Jupyter Notebooks to plot measured data and calculate and plot the validation results.

 ## Co-Simulation in Dymola